global-asp/lida-alt-text/en/0017_a-man-talking-to-a-pharmacist.md

 # A man talking to a pharmacist.

 ##
-A man with toothache holding his face.
+A man with a toothache holding his hand to the side of his face.

 ##
-A man holding his face thinking about medicine.
+A man holding his hand to the side of his face and thinking about medicine.

 ##
-A man driving to the pharmacy.
+A man driving to a pharmacy.

 ##
 A man talking to a pharmacist.